-If you joined the School Health Research Network before 2017 you may already have had one or two Student Health and Wellbeing Reports.
-This gives you the opportunity to look at how your students' behaviours have changed over the last two or four years.
+If you joined the School Health Research Network before 2019 you may already have had one, two or three Student Health and Wellbeing Reports.
+This gives you the opportunity to look at how your students' behaviours have changed over the last two to six years.
 Please be aware, however, that the content of some charts has changed slightly between surveys and you should read the titles and qualifying information carefully to ensure you are comparing like with like.
-For example, the 'Age at first sexual intercourse' chart (Fig. 44) now presents data for Year 11 only, not for year groups 11-13, and the categories of where young people purchase cigarettes have changed slightly since 2015/16 (Fig. 32).
+For example, the 'Age at first sexual intercourse' chart (Fig. 45) now presents data for Year 11 only, not for year groups 11-13, as it did in 2016, and the categories of where young people purchase cigarettes have changed slightly since 2015/16 (Fig. 33).

 The survey protocol has also differed slightly between surveys: in 2013/14 only one class per year group took part in the survey and in 2015/16 most schools surveyed two or more classes per year group.
-In 2017/18 schools tried to survey all their students and these larger samples should produce more robust estimates at the year group level.
+In 2017/18 and 2019/20 schools tried to survey all their students and these larger samples should produce more robust estimates at the year group level.
 The numbers of students surveyed is shown on page 3 of the report.